-Computing at Lord Scudamore Academy is taught in a creative and inspiring curriculum in line with the new National Curriculum.
+Computing at Llangrove CE Academy is taught in a creative and inspiring curriculum in line with the new National Curriculum.

 Computing skills are taught to the children through Computing lessons using our banks of laptops, iPads, Promethean Interactive Whiteboards or Active Panels and other digital devices.
 Such technology is enabling our pupils to participate in an exciting, contemporary Computing curriculum, as well as allowing teachers to embed the use of technology as a learning tool across the curriculum.